| <prev< Maremma e Bologna |

 - 9.6: From Napoli to Stromboli by ancient Hydrofoil

-Walking from Napoli Stazione Centrale to Mergellina, taking the aliscafo to Stromboli, and eventually a well earned late evening swimming in a real and rare paradise - 10.8: Hiking around the island and ontop of volcano Stromboli
+After walking from Napoli Stazione Centrale to Mergellina and taking the aliscafo to Stromboli, we finally enjoyed a well-earned late-evening swim in a rare and genuine paradise. - 10.8: Hiking around the island and ontop of volcano Stromboli

-Access to Stromboli crater is nowadays subject to regulations.
-Basically, if one wishes to visit the lava eruptions near the peak, the only official choice is to take part at one of the numerous commercial trekking excursions.
-Here, we'll present an alternative, more naturalistic approach that hardly can be beaten in its beauty and wild volcanic atmosphere. - 11.6: Stromboli conventional walk, hydrofoil to Salina
+Access to the Stromboli crater is nowadays subject to regulations.
+Basically, if one wishes to observe the lava eruptions near the summit, the only legal option is to take part in one of the numerous commercial trekking excursions.
+Here, we present an alternative, more naturalistic approach that can hardly be surpassed in terms of beauty and wild volcanic atmosphere. - 11.6: Stromboli conventional walk, hydrofoil to Salina

 Stromboli and Aliscafo to Salina - 12.6: Salina village and ascent of volcano Monte Fosse delle Felci